 If you are a parent who has had DDH yourself, or/and you have a first-born child who is a female, and was in the ‘Breech’ position in the uterus, you will need to have your child checked up by a paediatric orthopaedic surgeon.
 This is because there is higher than normal chance of your baby having a DDH.

 Remember – an early diagnosis means quick easy non-surgical treatment with a very high success rate.
-More information on this condition is available as answers to Frequently Asked Questions below.

 At our clinic, we have treated over 800 cases of DDH of various ages over the last 21 years.
-We have developed specialized techniques include arthroscopy to treat this condition.
-At the moment, we are the only clinc in India to utilize arthroscopic methods to improve outcomes in children who have DDH.
+We have developed specialized techniques including arthroscopy to treat this condition.

-At our clinic, when DDH is detected at an ideal age, we offer a Pavlik Harness and surveillance of the hip through serial Ultrasound examinations.
+At our clinic, when DDH is detected at an ideal early age, we offer a Pavlik Harness and surveillance of the hip through serial Ultrasound examinations.

-When children are detected late, age 4 months and to 12-18 months of age, they need general Anaesthesia, Hip arthrography, adductor tenotomy, closed reduction and hip spica.
-Very rarely, a Hip arthroscopy may be required.
+When children are detected late, age 4 months onwards up to 12-18 months of age, they need general Anaesthesia and-

-When children present in walking age and the hip is dislocated, we offer a one-time correction in order to normalise bony anatomy and offer the ideal environment in order for the hip to develop normally.
-The correction surgery involves;
+When children present in walking age and the hip is dislocated, we offer a one-time corrective surgery in order to normalise bony anatomy.
+The surgery reduces the head of the femur back into its correct position.
+This creates the ideal environment in order for the hip to develop normally.

 Conventional techniques cut the capsule open, remove a portion and then stitch up the capsule tight (Capsulorrhaphy).
 This can disturb the entry point of blood vessels through the capsule and can be one of the causes of Avascular Necrosis of the Femoral Head.